jamesmunns/ergot/notes/proposals/0146-link-layer.md

 Every device that has at least one child device, or which has the ability to hotplug child devices is **required** have an address allocator!

-As the [`pna.md`] proposal describes, an address allocator has a pool of one or more address ranges it can allocate from.
+As the [Phone Number Addressing](./0145-phone-number-addressing.md) proposal describes, an address allocator has a pool of one or more address ranges it can allocate from.

 An allocation consist of a contiguos range of one or more addresses with a